dialogueone-dev/IT-documentation/Product_documentations/visma_time/Maintenance/troubleshooting.md

 ### Project is not Available for Time Reporting

-If a project does not appear in the dropdown menu of available projects when reporting time, the cause could be due to several factors:
+If a project is not available when reporting time, the cause could be due to several factors:

+**Projects Are Not Updated in the Browser/App**

+Refreshing the page or app ensures that the projects the employee has access to are up to date.
+In the app, pull down from the top to refresh.

 **Employee access on the project and sub-project**
 Make sure the [department has access](Product_documentations/visma_time/Projects/employee_access.md) to both the project and sub-project.